kiasarecool/espHome-Thermostat-Remote/README.md

 form an esp device with a display using a rotary encoder with click.

-Diffrent pages trigger diffrent actions from the rotary encoder, inspidered by the idea of the lcd menu described on esphome.io, but aparently that wants a 2 line display, and all mine were at least 64 :/
+Diffrent pages trigger diffrent actions from the rotary encoder, inspidered by the idea of the lcd menu described on esphome.io;
+but aparently that wants a 2 line display... and all mine were at least 64 :/

 Both of the yaml's are for 128x128 color screens
 The one for Bang Bang is set up for a spi LCD,